Lumi-supercomputer/lumi-userguide/docs/software/containers/singularity.md

     these images can easily be a source of security vulnerabilities or even contain malicious code.

-!!! note
-    The compute nodes are currently not connected to the internet.
-As a consequence, the container images need to be pulled in on the login nodes ([or transferred to LUMI][copying-files]).

-!!! hint
+!!! hint "Set cache directories when using Docker containers"
-    When pulling docker containers using `singularity`, the conversion can be quite heavy.
+    When pulling or building from Docker containers using `singularity`, the conversion can be quite heavy.
 Speed up the conversion and avoid leaving behind temporary files by using the in-memory filesystem on `/tmp` as the Singularity cache directory, i.e.

     ```bash
     $ mkdir -p /tmp/$USER